null

 Scraping the dried epoxy floor lightly in a cross-hatch pattern, removing loose flakes for a smooth finish.

-For the Polyaspartic Topcoat, measure out 1-2 ounces for each square foot of floor.
+Measure 1-2 ounces of Polyaspartic Top Coat for each square foot of floor.
 Mix the topcoat with a paint stick or a paddle mixer and a drill for 2-4 minutes.
-If you want it to be less slippery, add in 2 ounces of our non-skid additive for light grit per 1.5 gallon kit, 3 ounces for medium grit, or 4 ounce for heavy grit.
+To help prevent slipping, add in 2 ounces of our Non-Skid Floor Additive for light grit per 1.5 gallon kit, 3 ounces for medium grit, or 4 ounce for heavy grit.

 Preparing the area for Polyaspartic Topcoat application, measuring the required amount, and mixing with optional non-skid additive for desired texture